 Officer Marro joined the Travelers Rest Police Department on March 1, 2016.
 An area local, Ryan is also a graduate of the United States Military Academy at West Point and a retired United States Army Lieutenant Colonel.
 When he completes his TRPD field training he will be assigned to our Uniform Patrol Division.

 Local businesses refuse to sell alcohol to minors.

-As a member agency of the Greenville County Alcohol Enforcement Team, the TRPD sent an undercover operative into several retail establishments on September 27 to attempt to purchase alcoholic beverages.
+As a member agency of the Greenville County Alcohol Enforcement Team, the TRPD sent an undercover operative into several retail establishments on March 3 to attempt to purchase alcohol products.
 To sell to this person would have been a violation of law as this person is underage.

 Please congratulate these businesses in their diligence in ensuring that our youth do not have easy access to alcohol in Travelers Rest.

 TRPD names employees of the year for 2015.

 At the city's Christmas party, the TRPD presented its annual "officer/civilian team member of the year" awards to Officer Ben Tice and Communications Coordinator Amanda Owen, respectively.
 Since 2006, the police department members have nominated their fellow employees for these prestigious awards, and the winners' plaques are displayed in the lobby of City Hall for the following year.
 Please join us in congratulating the winners of these well-deserved awards as you read a few of the comments submitted by their co-workers.

 "...takes his job and training seriously...is one that I would want to have my 'six'...is a great example of what a police officer is...a great reflection of the agency to the community...is hard-working and goes above and beyond what he is called to do...Ben has worked hard to keep the drug problem in Travelers Rest down...always working hard...has a knack of getting guns off of the street...displays the willingness to help out...is a team player."